 What is the difference between peptides and proteins?

+The key difference is size.
+Proteins are larger, containing over 50 amino acids connected in a polypeptide chain.
 Peptides are smaller with only 2-50 amino acids.
 Aside from size differences, peptides and proteins have similar structures with amino acid chains folding into 3D shapes.

 Proteins tend to have more complex 3D shapes and advanced functions like enzymes or antibodies.
 Smaller peptides generally play more limited signaling roles.
 However, size and functionality can overlap between the two.

-Hormone Health Clinic!
+If you have any other questions about peptide therapies or are interested in cutting-edge anti-aging treatments, be sure to check out Hormone Health Clinic!
 Our expert physicians utilize advanced peptide protocols to help patients look and feel their best.
 Contact us today to learn more about our transformative therapies.
 We look forward to helping you achieve your goals!